-Sacrament of Reconciliation is available every Saturday at 3:30pm at Assumption Church or call the parish office for an appointment.
+Sacrament of Reconciliation is available every Saturday at 3:00pm at Christ the Redeemer Parish or call the parish office for an appointment.

 This is the Sacrament in which sins committed after Baptism are forgiven.
 It results in reconciliation with God and the Church.
 (US Catholic Catechism for Adults, Glossary)

 There are four steps in the Sacrament of Reconciliation:

 We feel contrition for our sins and a conversion of heart to change our ways.

 We confess our sins and human sinfulness to a priest.

 We receive and accept forgiveness (absolution) and are absolved of our sins.

 We celebrate God’s everlasting love for us and commit to living out a Christian life.

 Sin hurts our relationship with God, ourselves and others.
 As the Catechism states: